fidlabs/contract-metaallocator/README.md

 `setAllowance(address allocatorAddress, uint256 amount) external onlyOwner`

 Function to set an allowance for the notary.
 Invoked only by the contract owner.
 Allowance can be set to 0.
+To set an allowance bigger than 0, allowance before must equal 0.

 - **Parameters:**
   - `allocatorAddress`: Address of the notary to set allowance for.